Trump, The NFL And The Powder Keg History Of Race, Sports And Politics

 That sentiment could be found across social media, from Twitter to Facebook.

-A Quinnipiac poll last year found that, by a 54-to-38-percent margin, most Americans disagree with NFL players refusing to stand for the anthem.
+A Quinnipiac Poll last year found that, by a 54-to-38-percent margin, most Americans disagree with NFL players refusing to stand for the anthem.

 But there was a huge racial divide.
-Almost two-thirds of whites disapproved of not standing for the anthem, while three-quarters of African Americans approved of the tactic.
+Almost two-thirds of whites disapproved of not standing for the anthem, while three-quarters of African-Americans approved of the tactic.

 And that might fundamentally be because of a disagreement over the core issue of the original Kaepernick protest — police violence in black communities.
 The same poll found 70 percent of whites approve of the job the police are doing, while two-thirds of blacks do not.